shilangyu/EOOP20L-neural-network/doc/preliminary.md

 ## 1. Description

-This project will focus on implementing a basic multilayer perceptron (known as a ANN: Artificial Neural Network) stripped of all of the more advanced concepts like normalizing weights, mini-batch training, or vectorized computation.
+This project will focus on implementing a basic multilayer perceptron (known as an ANN: Artificial Neural Network) stripped of all of the more advanced concepts like normalizing weights, mini-batch training, or vectorized computation.
 The implementation will consist of 5 classes in total, each handling a separate part of what a Neural Network forms.

 As a Proof of Concept I will train a NN to solve the [XOR](https://medium.com/@jayeshbahire/the-xor-problem-in-neural-networks-50006411840b) problem: it is known as a simple non-linear problem that requires at least one hidden layer in order to be solved, thus solving it proves that a given NN is able to solve other arbitrary non-linear problems.
 More or less effectively, but still.
 If time allows, the NN will be also put against the [MNIST database](https://en.wikipedia.org/wiki/MNIST_database).